May 5, 2019

 If that works for your need as well, it is usually far easier to express and administer.
 You needn’t police license terms, and won’t be pulled into opinion or policy debates about OSI or particular approved or not-approved forms.
 You’ll seem neutral.

 Every long-working open source developer can tell sad stories of good code found on the Web, abandoned without sign of any license, that could have been part of something greater, but languished in licenseless obscurity instead.
-Those are real costs, or rather losses of real value, that might have been avoided by a more prescriptive policy.
+Those are real costs, or rather losses of real value, that might have been avoided by a more prescriptive policy about what licenses would have been allowed on the hosting service.
 Perhaps losses within your responsibility or concern.
 Perhaps not.